 The magazine well is generously funneled; blind insertion is simple.
 I kept wanting to rock magazines in like an AK, mostly because I was running this gun with a Dead Goose Society AKM-47 side-by-side for comparison.
 Even so, the Galil’s mag well funnels mags in smoothly.
 I never had a magazine fail to lock in or drop.

 The trigger is a solid “meh.”
-The break itself is fine — a little heavy at just over four pounds — but fairly crisp.
+The break itself is fine — a little heavy at just more than 4 pounds — but fairly crisp.
 It’s the getting there, and getting there again that diminishes its performance.

 It’s a two-stage trigger with a long take-up even in reset and there’s a little bit of squishy grit in there.
 Compared to a precision rifle it would rate a fail, but it’s certainly an improvement over the triggers on my service rifles.
 Not that that’s saying much.

 I was once again impressed with the sight set-up of this rifle.
 It’s still the best I’ve seen.
-The rear sight has two settings: a small aperture for daylight and ,with a flip, a large aperture with tritium markings for shooting in the dark.
+The rear sight has two settings: a small aperture for daylight and, with a flip, a large aperture with tritium markings for shooting in the dark.
 There’s a thin post with a tritium insert at the front.
-In either bright daylight or low light, I got a great sight picture, delivering just under three-inch accuracy at 100 yards.
+In either bright daylight or low light, I got a great sight picture, delivering just under 3-inch accuracy at 100 yards.

 Even though the front sight is at the gas block and not all the way out of the end of the barrel, you end up with a slightly longer sight radius than you’d get a standard AK.
 That’s thank to the fact that the rear sight’s mounted on the dust cover, not forward of the receiver.